sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ### Tile format

-The traditional OpenStreetMap stack includes a tile server which imports the raw protobuf data into a postrgres database and generates a grid of square png files for every zoom level.
+The traditional OpenStreetMap stack includes a tile server which imports the raw protobuf data into a Postgres database and generates a grid of square png files for every zoom level.
 Postgres is hard to get running on Sandstorm because it is made to be multi-user (though at one point I actually got a tile server to run and generate tiles in a test environment!)
 Alternately, as the provider of the map data for the app, I could have taken the path of pre-generating the png files for the app to download, but I suspect the resulting file size would be massive.

 Then one day on Hacker News I saw something called [Protomaps](https://protomaps.com).
 It's a project for vector-based tiles that render in the browser.
 It uses a file format called pmtiles.
 A single pmtiles file represents a region of the map at all zoom levels.
 You can use [protomaps.js](https://github.com/protomaps/protomaps-leaflet) along with the [Leaflet UI framework](http://github.com/Leaflet/Leaflet) to view it.
 As you scroll or zoom, it makes range requests for the specific subset of the file that it needs to display it.
 No need for a database, or to generate anything within the Sandstorm app.
 Each downloadable region of the map has one pmtiles file.